pradnyashil012/cryptonaukri-backend/readme.md

 - making an endpoint for user to update his/her resume
 - asking which parameters will we be using to retrieve different kind of jobs
 - line 40 : jobsController
+- adding check for email to match with website's domain.
 ## Responses :
 #### - OTP :
 - If we fail to send in OTP :